xaya/xaya_tutorials/RPC Windows C# Tutorial/XAYA RPC Tutorial.md

-## Interacting with the XAYA Wallet Through RPC
+## Interacting with the XAYA Wallet Through RPC in C#

 Sending and getting information to and from a XAYA wallet is relatively straight forward, but can involve a lot of coding.
 However, why reinvent the wheel?
 The following tutorial uses an extended fork of George Kimionis&#39; BitcoinLib library to include XAYA.
 You can download the code at the XAYA github repository.